nagilum/increo-dotnet-dev-test/README.md

 * If there is no error, the response should be `200 Ok` or `201 Created` accordingly.
 If there is an error, it should return `400 Bad Request` with an array of error messages, preferably in multiple languages (at least Norwegian and English).
 * Separate the `Controller` code and the `DataStorage` code.
 * There will be no user service or authentication, each person has access to create, read, delete, or updating tasks.
+* How you store the data is up to you, but it needs to be separated from the controller code.
 * [OPTIONAL] Implement some sort of storage cache for the data layer, it can be in-memory for ease.
 You need to make sure the cache is invalidated and updated when the user adds a new task.

 ## Misc
 * The code should be **readable and described** by comments.
 JavaScript according to [documentationjs](https://github.com/documentationjs/documentation/blob/master/docs/GETTING_STARTED.md), .NET according to [Microsoft Docs](https://docs.microsoft.com/en-us/dotnet/csharp/codedoc), and other languages according to the selected specification.